rafaelfgs/pcl_rgb_mina_veloso/README.md

 ### *xyzrgb_node

 This node uses the synchronized messages to generate the point cloud.
-The file is located in *depth_image_proc/src/nodelets/point_cloud_xyzrgb.cpp*.
+The file is located in *depth_image_proc/src/nodelets/point_cloud_xyzrgb.cpp*, obtained from https://github.com/ros-perception/image_pipeline.
 The topic published is:

 * */depth_registered/points (sensor_msgs/PointCloud2)*